mongodb/docs/source/includes/fact-installation-bind-ip-default-in-config.rst

 clients that are running on the same machine.
-Remote clients will not be able to connect to the |executable-name|, and the |executable-name| will not be able to initialize a :term:`replica set` unless this value is set to a valid network interface.
+Remote clients will not be able to connect to the |executable-name|, and the |executable-name| will not be able to initialize a :term:`replica set` unless this value is set to a valid network interface which is accessible from the remote clients.

 This value can be configured either: